coltont22/pdsnd_github/README.md

 ### Date created
-6/24/2020
+This was created on 6/24/2020

 ### Project Title
 Git project - Bikeshare posting

 ### Description
-My bikeshare project is being posted to Github
+My bikeshare python project is being posted to Github

 ### Files used
 chicago.read_csv